“Don’t know. Never been attacked by a tree.”

 Like the first movie, too, Part II’s bold proclamation of “KARATE” in its title is somewhat misleading.
 There is some fighting, but not that much… a scene in the middle, a scene at the end.
 It’s more a drama than an action piece, but that doesn’t make it bad.
 Both Miyagi and Daniel deal with some rotten enemies on this small island, and also spark up some hot lovin’ with the locals.
 Daniel-san’s training is far from complete, and Miyagi dispenses fortune cookie wisdom from his all-knowing goatee.
 Honor!
 Forgiveness!
 Fighting bad!
 Daniel would only achieve perfection when he finally took the sex change operation in part 4 and became Hilary Swank.

-Now, I’m not one of those extreme Japanese culture-eating freaks who just about slit their wrists every day that they weren’t born in Japan and aren’t Japanese by race (like that guy who draws that depressing and dull web comic “Megatokyo”).
+Now, I’m not one of those extreme Japanese culture-eating freaks who wake up sobbing every morning because they weren’t born in Japan.
 But there is something about Japan that I do love, a mix of a hundred unique factors not really seen anywhere else in the world.
 I love the origami and the paper lanterns, the sliding doors and how girls hold their hands up to their mouths when they laugh at the weird Italian foreigner walking down the street.
 I especially love how they never quite seem to get a hang of English on their signs, but they love it enough to try anyway, usually with hilarious results.
 Except for this last thing, Karate Kid 2 manages to capture, like a firefly scooped up into a glass jar, some of the essence of Japan.
 It feels a bit like vacation watching this movie, and that compliments the plot nicely.

 Side story that has nothing to do with this film except for the brief schoolyard scene: When I was over in Japan visiting a friend, he told me that I had to resist the urge to steal the Japanese children when I saw them.
 He was right; they are about the cutest things you’ve ever seen.